bhangbro/CdkAppRepo/README.md

 1. Set `BETA_STACK_REGION` to the AWS region to deploy the BETA stage of the pipeline
 	- **MUST BE DIFFERENT THAN VALUE IN `DEFAULT_STACK_REGION` and `ALPHA_STACK_REGION` to avoid duplicate resources**
 	- **us-east-2** set by default
-1. If this is the first time deploying, you need to clear your git remote
+1. If this is the first time deploying, you need to clear your git remote to be able to configure it to the AWS CodeCommit repo
     - run `./clear_git_remote.sh`
 1. Deploy pipeline
     - On Unix machines, run `./deploy_pipeline.sh`